Skip Navigation

 Stanford is expanding its food recovery efforts by piloting an initiative to collect excess food from cafes and events on campus to donate to the local community.
 Using a mobile app, dining halls, cafes, and event planners can schedule free pick-ups of excess food – from beverages to burgers – between the hours of 6 AM and 7 PM.
 The food is distributed to local food recovery organizations, and data on the number of meals donated and greenhouse gas emissions saved is shared back with the food generators to demonstrate their impact.
 Contact the Office of Sustainability to start donating.

-Learn how to easily start donating food to our community.
+Join the pilot & learn how to easily start donating food to our community.

 Share